-Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £3.40 from 1 October 2016.
+Apprentices under the age of 19, or older than this but in the first year of the apprenticeship period, are entitled to a minimum of £3.50 an hour.

 4. I've taken on a 23 year old with no job experience whatsoever.
 Do I have to pay them the adult rate?